stfc/PSyclone/doc/dynamo0p3.rst

 ---------------

 This section describes the dynamo-api-specific transformations.
-In all cases these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
+In all cases, excepting **DynamoRedundantComputationTran**, these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
 The difference between these transformations and the generic ones are that these perform dynamo-api-specific checks to make sure the transformations are valid.
 In practice these transformations perform the required checks then call the generic ones internally.

 The use of the dynamo-api-specific transformations is exactly the same as the equivalent generic ones in all cases excepting